in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 [![Image](/images/Course-Master-Hibernate-and-JPA-with-Spring-Boot-in-100-Steps.png "Master Hibernate and JPA with Spring Boot in 100 Steps")](https://links.in28minutes.com/MISC-JPA){:target="_blank"}

-## Project Code Structure
+## Structure of the Project Code

-Following screenshot shows the structure of the project we will create.
+The screenshot below depicts the framework of the project we will be creating.

 ![Image](/images/SpringBootwithJPA-ProjectStructure.png "Spring Boot with JPA - Project Structure")

-A few details:
+A few specifics:

 - `Student.java` - Entity bean to store student details.
 - `StudentRepository.java` - Extends JpaRepository.
 Acts as a repository to update/retrieve Student entities.